Andy Warhol: Legacy

+The Andy Warhol Foundation for the Visual Arts

-Warhol's will dictated that his entire estate—with the exception of a few modest legacies to family members—would go to create a foundation dedicated to the "advancement of the visual arts".
-Warhol had so many possessions that it took Sotheby's nine days to auction his estate after his death; the auction grossed more than US$20 million.
+Warhol's will dictated that his entire estate—with the exception of a few modest legacies to family members—would go to create a foundation dedicated to promoting the visual arts.
+Warhol had so many possessions that it took Sotheby's 10 days to auction his estate after his death; the auction grossed $25.3 million.

-In 1987, in accordance with Warhol's will, the Andy Warhol Foundation for the Visual Arts began.
+In 1987, in accordance with Warhol's will, the Andy Warhol Foundation for the Visual Arts was formed.
 The foundation serves as the estate of Andy Warhol, but also has a mission "to foster innovative artistic expression and the creative process" and is "focused primarily on supporting work of a challenging and often experimental nature".

 The Artists Rights Society is the US copyright representative for the Andy Warhol Foundation for the Visual Arts for all Warhol works with the exception of Warhol film stills.
 The US copyright representative for Warhol film stills is the Warhol Museum in Pittsburgh.
 Additionally, the Andy Warhol Foundation for the Visual Arts has agreements in place for its image archive.
 All digital images of Warhol are exclusively managed by Corbis, while all transparency images of Warhol are managed by Art Resource.

 The Andy Warhol Foundation released its 20th Anniversary Annual Report as a three-volume set in 2007: Vol. I, 1987–2007; Vol. II, Grants & Exhibitions; and Vol. III, Legacy Program.

 The Foundation is in the process of compiling its catalogue raisonné of paintings and sculptures in volumes covering blocks of years of the artist's career.
 Volumes IV and V were released in 2019.
 The subsequent volumes are still in the process of being compiled.

 The Foundation remains one of the largest grant-giving organizations for the visual arts in the US.

 Many of Warhol's works and possessions are on display at the Andy Warhol Museum in Pittsburgh.
 The foundation donated more than 3,000 works of art to the museum.

-Revelation in Brooklyn

-From November 19, 2021 – June 19, 2022, the Brooklyn Museum displayed the Andy Warhol: Revelation exhibition.
-Revelation examines themes such as life and death, power and desire, the role and representation of women, Renaissance imagery, family and immigrant traditions and rituals, depictions and duplications of Christ, and the Catholic body and queer desire.
-Among the more than one hundred objects on view were rare source materials and newly discovered items that provide a fresh and intimate look at Warhol's creative process, as well as major paintings from his epic Last Supper series (1986), the experimental film The Chelsea Girls (1966), an unfinished film depicting the setting sun commissioned by the de Menil family and funded by the Roman Catholic Church, and drawings created by Warhol's mother, Julia Warhola, when she lived with her son in New York City.